• Skip to primary navigation

 What Kind Of Flour To Use

 Wheat flour comes in different varieties and is classified as either “soft” or “weak” if the gluten content is low.
 These are the flours used to make cakes and pastries.
-“Hard” or “strong” flour is high in gluten and because of this, is more elastic when worked into the dough.
+“Hard” or “strong” flour is high in gluten and is more elastic when worked into the dough.
 Strong varieties of flour are used to make pasta.

 All-purpose flour has 10% to 12% gluten and is usually ground from a combination of hard and soft wheat.
 As its name implies, it is a good all-around flour for breads, pie crusts, biscuits….and pasta.